What Is Powder Metallurgy

 Contact Sentro Tech for the Sintering Ovens You Need

 Now that you understand the advantages of powder metallurgy, you’re ready for a sintering oven from Sentro Tech.
 Our standard ovens operate at maximum temperatures of 1400°C to 1700°C in air, vacuum or argon/nitrogen atmospheres.
 We can also custom-build sintering ovens to your exact specifications.
 You can depend on our sintering furnaces for the reliability and performance your operation demands.
-Contact us today to speak with a Sentro Tech expert about your sintering oven needs.
+You can also depend on our quality elements such as terminal clamps, MoSi2 heating elements, and more.
+Contact us today to speak with a Sentro Tech expert about your sintering oven and industrial furnace needs.